sin390/AirfoilDataFileReader/README.md

 ### Quick start <a id="demo"></a>

-As the `demo.py` file, one can handle an airfoil file like this...
+As the `demo.py` file shown, one can handle an airfoil file like this...

 ```python
 import airfoilreader as ar